 The last day of contact with the positive case is day 0 (zero) for close contacts in starting their quarantine.

 So, person B could have been around the positive case on the 3rd and person C could have been around the positive case on the 5th.
 They would both be close contacts but they would have different quarantine dates.
 Person B would start day 1 of quarantine on the 4th and person C would start day 1 of quarantine on the 6th.

 In addition, if a family member cannot quarantine away from a positive case, the quarantine starts on day 11 after the positive case has finished the isolation period.
 (This could very well mean that a student may need to be out of school for up to 20+ days).

 If you or your student have been notified by a public health official that you are a Close Contact, please see the following options:

-Option 1: Choose not to test, quarantine for 14 days.
-Return to school on day 15, no restrictions
+Option 1: Quarantine for 5 days.
+Return to school on day 6, no restrictions

 If your student will need to quarantine outside of school...

 You may sign out a Chromebook and AT&T Mifi device at the main office for the duration of quarantine.
 Both devices are to be returned to main office when student returns to school.